liferay/liferay-docs/discover/portal/articles-dxp/140-workflow/02-using-kaleo-forms.markdown

     (![Add](../../images-dxp/icon-add.png))
     to open the New Process Wizard.

-3. Give the process a name and a description, then click *Next*.
+3. Give the process a name and a description and click *Next*.

     ![Figure 1: Add a Kaleo Forms Process to link a form with a workflow definition.](../../images-dxp/kaleo-forms-add.png)

 4. Define the fields that can appear in your process's forms.
 There are two ways to do this:

     -   Use an existing field set.
-To do this, click the field set's Actions button (![Actions](../../images-dxp/icon-actions.png)) and select *Choose*.
+Click the field set's Actions button (![Actions](../../images-dxp/icon-actions.png)) and select *Choose*.

     -   Create a new field set/data definition.
-To do this, click the *Add Field Set* button.
+Click the *Add Field Set* button.
 If you need help with this, see the documentation on
         [creating data definitions](/discover/portal/-/knowledge_base/7-1/creating-data-definitions).